The GNL Podcast

 Alcohol is one of the most widely used psychoactive substances in the world — yet one of the most misunderstood when it comes to type 1 diabetes.
 In this episode, John and Dessi break the silence around drinking, nightlife, festivals and real-world harm reduction.

-This is not medical advice and not an encouragement to drink.
-It is practical physiology + lived experience, because people with T1D face these situations whether anyone talks about them or not.
+This is practical physiology combined with lived experience, because people with T1D encounter these situations whether anyone talks about them or not.

-John and Dessi discuss why alcohol affects blood glucose so unpredictably, why glucagon often fails, why memory disappears, how liver metabolism changes across multi-day events, and how people with T1D can plan, prepare and stay safer if they choose to drink.
+John and Dessi explore why alcohol affects blood glucose so unpredictably, why glucagon often becomes less effective after drinking, why memory consolidation is disrupted, how liver metabolism changes across multi-day events, and how people with T1D can plan, prepare and stay safer if they choose to drink.

 Who is this episode for?